sumfacts/dialectic-schema/README.md

 1. less noise - clear and simple arguments that stay purely on-topic
 2. shareable - an argument can be encapsulated in a file and shared freely
 4. collaboration - multiple people can asynchronously contribute to the same argument
-3. versioning - arguments can be improved and refined over time
+3. versioning - arguments can be improved and refined over time using version control
 5. find holes in arguments - see where an argument falls flat and where you are missing some pieces of the puzzle
 6. expose logical flaws more easily - ad hominems, hate-speech, confirmation bias, etc...